curiousTauseef/n-gram-text-gen/README.md

 # n-gram-text-gen
-Markov chain N-gram text generator.
-Want to reach fast work with 5-grams or more.
+Markov chain N-gram text generator for fast work with big number of N. Want to reach fast work with 6-grams or more.